datawire/ambassador-agent/README.md

 you can take a look at this [dockerpage](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/)

-To trigger the publish workfow, run the following commands:
+To trigger the publish workflow, run the following commands:

 ```
 git tag --annotate --message='Releasing version vSEMVER' vSEMVER